plovercode/course-python-geospatial/notebooks/13-raster-processing.md

 **EXERCISE**:

 The dataset uses a large negative value to denote the "nodata" value (in this case meaning "outside of Flanders").
-The nodata value is - by default - read by xarray as `np.nan`, but this behaviour can be excluded:
+The NODATA value stored in the file metadata is - by default - read by xarray as `np.nan` (see notebook 11-xarray-intro.ipynb), but this behaviour can be excluded:

-* Read the `zip://./data/gent/DHMVIIDTMRAS25m.zip"` file (band=1) without converting the nodata value to `np.nan` (keep -9999.).
+* Read the `zip://./data/gent/DHMVIIDTMRAS25m.zip"` file (band=1) without converting the NODATA value to `np.nan` (keep -9999.) and keeping the original data type.
 * Check the value -9999. is used as "nodata" value.
 * Repeat the plot from the previous exercise, but now set a fixed minimum value of 0 for the colorbar, to ignore the negative "nodata" in the color scheme.
 * Replace the "nodata" value with `np.nan` using the `where()` method.